 Giant dogs: Joint problems, bloat, and heart disease are common in giant dogs.

 Dogs can experience different health issues at different stages of life.
-Here are some of the most common health conditions by age:
+Here are some of the most common dog health issues by age:

 Puppies: Parasites, diarrhea, and infectious diseases are common in puppies.